 Insects suffer disorientation and death from attraction to lights in the night.
 Their numbers are also decreased because they congregate under bright lights and become easy prey for insect-eating birds.
 They also suffer losses due to the interruption of their normal breeding habits by light pollution.

 Plants have evolved to use the seasonal cues of changing day/night lengths in order to fit their annual developmental and breeding programs to the appropriate seasons.
-Light pollution prevents them from using these seasonal cues so that their breeding activities are compromised or prevented, and their development, particularly in their preparation for winter, may be affected to the point that they are unable to survive seasonal changes.
+Light pollution prevents them from using these seasonal cues so that their breeding activities are compromised or prevented, and their development, particularly in their preparation for winter, may be affected to the point that they re unable to survive seasonal changes.

-Finally, humans are likely to feel that light pollution negatively affects their appreciation of the nighttime environment.
+Finally, humans are likely to feel that light pollution negatively affects their appreciation of the night environment.
 It may also cause sleep deprivation as well as psychological disturbances that can have serious and sometimes lasting effects.